IHE/RAD.IMR/input/pagecontent/index.md

 [Open and Closed Issues](issues.html)

 ### Organization of This Guide
-This guide is organized into four main sections:
+This guide is organized into five main sections:

 1. Volume 1: [Overview](volume-1.html)
    1. [Actors and Transactions](volume-1.html#1x1-imr-actors-transactions-and-content-modules)